Talk to the Team

 • The toolkit, not just an API.
 Redaction is one job.
 Philter sits next to Phinder for discovery, Phield for PII drift monitoring, Philter Scope for measuring redaction quality, the Philter AI Proxy for guarding LLM traffic, and Philter Diffuse for differentially private analytics.
 Private AI is focused on the detection-and-redaction step.

 • Embeddable.
-Beyond the API, the Phileas library lets you compile redaction directly into a JVM, Python, or Go application with no service to call.
+Beyond the API, the Phileas library lets you compile redaction directly into a JVM, Python, or .NET application with no service to call.

 • Auditable accuracy.
 You do not have to take an accuracy claim on faith.
 You can measure precision and recall against your own gold-standard set with Philter Scope and put the number in the audit file.